sineshashi/FastPy/README.md

-# FastPy - A Simple Python Web Framework
+# FastPy-Rest - A Simple Python Web Framework

-FastPy is a lightweight Python web framework designed for educational purposes.
+[FastPy-Rest]() is a lightweight Python web framework designed for educational purposes.
 It provides a simple and easy-to-understand structure to help you learn the fundamentals of building a web framework from scratch.
 With FastPy, you can explore various aspects of web development, including routing, request handling, response generation, and more.

 ## Features